orientechnologies/orientdb-labs/Security-OrientDB-New-Security-Features.md

 Currently, OrientDB provides a [Kerberos authenticator](#kerb-auth), a [password authenticator](#pw-auth) for authenticating users in the *security.json* file, and a [server config authenticator](#sc-auth) for authenticating users in the *orientdb-server-config.xml* file.
 Additional *authenticators* may be provided in the future, and it's very easy to build new ones.

 #### <a id="kerb-auth"></a>OKerberosAuthenticator
-This *authenticator* (Enterprise-only) provides support for Kerberos authentication and full browser SPNEGO support.
+This *authenticator* provides support for Kerberos authentication and full browser SPNEGO support.
 See the [security configuration](Security-Config.md) page for full details on configuring this *authenticator* for Kerberos.

 Also, see [Kerberos client examples](Security-Kerberos-Client-Examples.md) to see how to use the OrientDB clients with Kerberos.